sndele2-gthub/Factory-Floor-Feedback-Automation/README.md

 ---

-## Our Solution: An Intelligent & Automated System ✅
+## My Solution: An Intelligent & Automated System ✅
 This system was developed to directly tackle the aforementioned challenges by integrating Python, Microsoft Power Automate, and Excel.

 ### 1. Intelligent Backend (Python Flask API) 🧠